AdrianoHKim/Python-Webscraping/README.md

-# Sql4DataScience
+# Python to access web data
-Data Science notes and content.
+Webscraping notes and content.